postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 Postman validates a request when it's sent.
 If there are issues with the request, Postman displays a warning message showing the number of issues next to the name of the request.

-> Validation is version-specific, and will be performed against the schema of the particular version of the API linked with the collection.
-If one version of a collection is linked to more than one version of an API, Postman will select the schema from the latest created version of API for validation.

 ## Accessing issues

 You can review the issues found during validation to fix issues in your collections or schemas.